aimfeld/ZendDiCompiler/README.md

 # Caveats

 - Getter injection is not supported yet.
 Instances must be injected via constructor injection.
 - Using ZendDiCompiler makes sense if you develop a large application or a framework.
-For smaller applications, ZendDiCompiler is probably overkill and you should handle instantiation using Zend\ServiceManager.
+For smaller applications, ZendDiCompiler may be overkill and you should handle instantiation using Zend\ServiceManager callback methods.

 # Installation